KedalionDaimon/larvarum-computationis-examen-i/README.md

 Have fun and let me know what you think:

 https://groups.google.com/forum/#!forum/de-larvis-computationis

-Next thing I'll show you will be the Fortran version of this.
-(Historically, it is the second version made.)

 Historically, this Scheme version was the first one created.
 It has been autonomously learning and creating the knowledgebases in doctaepupae.tar.gz for nearly two years (on an AMD FX-8350 with 32 GB RAM, using RAM up to 96% practically all the time).